Faithful-Resource-Pack/Docs/pages/manuals/contributor-handbook.md

 Finally, please know that by submitting a texture, you agree to allow:
 - The texture to be used in any public or development version of Faithful.
-- The texture to be used directly or in a modified state in other projects under the Faithful project.
+- The texture to be used directly or in a modified state in other projects under the Faithful umbrella.
 (Classic Faithful, Faithful Tweaks/Add-ons etc.)
 - The texture to be used in/as a base for other textures meant for Faithful.
 - Others to edit your texture without any required prior notice, and allow them to submit the edited texture to Faithful, with appropriate credit.